Assisting new bino-chair users, e.g., at a star party

 • They use their right hand on the cradle (not on the binoculars) to push the teeter/cradle up or down.

-• They bring the teeter down parallel in front of their eyes (you could then re-adjust the gap to the oculars using the thumbscrews).
+• They bring the teeter down in front of their eyes (you could then re-adjust the gap to the oculars using the thumbscrews).

 • Again, they can adjust IPD if theirs is very unusual (less important).